 AYPH works with general practitioners in a number of ways.
 We have undertaken a number of projects looking at how we can improve consultations with young people, and develop new services and referral pathways.
 See our ‘Teen Health Check’ and ‘GP Champions’ projects below.
 AYPH also works closely with the RCGP Adolescent Health Group.

 An innovative ‘Teen Health Talk’ has been developed to promote better health assessments of young people in primary care.
-Together with the Children and Young People’s Health Partnership, and Dr Stephanie Lamb of The Well Centre, we are testing the feasibility of introducing the Teen Health Talk into routine general practice in a set of pilot surgeries in Lambeth and Southwark.
+Together with the Children and Young People’s Health Partnership, and Dr Stephanie Lamb of The Well Centre, we have been involved in testingthe feasibility of introducing the Teen Health Talk into routine general practice in a set of pilot surgeries in Lambeth and Southwark.
 You can download a project summary here.

 AYPH carried out the GP Champions for Youth Health project from 2012-2015, funded by the Department of Health.
 This involved collaboration between GPs and the voluntary sector, to develop new services and referral pathways for young people.
 It was highly successful, especially where new services were commissioned.
 AYPH’s GP Champions project was a finalist in the 2015 Children and Young People Now Awards.